-Guitarists, Salava and Leonard Grigoryan are counted amongst the finest musicians of their generation having developed a reputation for enthralling audiences with the energy of their performances and the breadth of their repertorie- embracing genres such as classsical, jazz and contemporary music from around the world.
+Guitarists, Salava and Leonard Grigoryan are counted amongst the finest musicians of their generation having developed a reputation for enthralling audiences with the energy of their performances and the breadth of their repertoire- embracing genres such as classical, jazz and contemporary music from around the world.
 Between them they have recievd 4 ARIA awards and an incredible 25 ARIA nominations.

 As a duo they have recorded 11 albums with the 12th coming out in 2019.

 Slava and Leonard Grigoryan's deep appreciation of a broad spectrum of musical styles has resulted in many collaborations involving music, both written and improvised.
 Combine this with their classical training and the results is a unique sound incorportating all these influences.
 For more information about the Griogryan Brothers visit their website: www.grigoryanbrothers.com

 Sunday March 17, 2019 Harmony Day Concert featuring Kavisha and Andrew Clermont.